 Capilano River Regional Park has some amazing hiking trails, including the Baden Powell Trail, as well as some good biking trails too.

-A nice short walk is simply down to the hatchery.
-You can walk down from either side of the dam – the route is a loop so you can walk down one way and back up the other.
-In total it will take about 20 minutes in either direction.
+The path down to the hatchery is a nice short walk.
+You can walk down from either side of the dam.
+The route is a loop so you can walk down one way and back up the other.
+In total it takes about 20 minutes in either direction.

 From the hatchery, to get back up to the dam, continue up the steps to the right of the hatchery (unless you want to go back up the way you came).
 This other route involves a lot of stairs, at least for the first half of the way, and is about one kilometre in length.